softwareunderground/52things/chapters/Niccoli.md

     (l_sigm [128]- l_sigm[127])*100

-In this example the contrast is negative 1.31 since Lightness decreases with increasing sample number.
+In this example the contrast is negative 1.40 since Lightness decreases with increasing sample number.
 As a reference, the contrast in the standard gray scale is about 0.4.
 To make the interface work, the elements 1 to 4 are grouped together in a single function, called sigmoid_demo in the notebook.
-The last element in the prototype, in the lower left in the figure, is an interactive JavaScript slider created with IPywidgets with this line at the end of the notebook:
+The last element in the prototype, in the lower left in the figure, is an interactive slider created with IPywidgets with this line at the end of the notebook:

     interactive_plot = interact(sigmoid_demo, w=(-2.7,2.7,0.1));